PsyTeachR/ug1-practical/docs/16-project.md

 ### Step 5: Filter

-If necessary, use `filter()` to retain only the observations you need, for example, you want need to delete participants above a certain age, or only use mature students or undergraduate students (and make sure you kept all these columns in step 3).
+If necessary, use `filter()` to retain only the observations you need, for example, you might need to delete participants above a certain age, or only use mature students or undergraduate students (and make sure you kept all these columns in step 3).
 Do not filter the data for your team yet.
 You will find the code book you downloaded with the data files from Moodle helpful for this task.

 If your grouping variable is whether students undertake paid employment, you will need to create a new variable using mutate that categorises participants into employed (> 0 hours worked per week) and not employed (0 hours per week) categories.